Dan J. Harkey

 Determine which parties must sign the loan documents:

-From the documents above, the lender can determine the proper signatories.
+From the documents above, Lendernder can determine proper signatories.

-• There are certain presumptions in the California Revised Uniform Limited Liability Company Act (the "Act," effective January 1, 2014) as to parties signing on behalf of the LLC.
+• There are certain presumptions in the California Revised Uniform Limited Liability Company Act (the “Act,” effective 1 January 2014) as to parties signing on behalf of the LLC.
 These presumptions are based on similar presumptions regarding corporations.
-The presumptions validate the authority of the persons or entities listed as acting on the LLC's behalf.
-The actions are valid unless the third party (here, the Lender) knows the signer's lack of authority.
+The presumptions validate the authority of the persons or entities listed as acting on the LLC’s behalf.
+The actions are valid unless the third party, in this case, Lendernder, is aware that the Lender signer’s lack of authority.

 • https://codes.findlaw.com/ca/corporations-code/corp-sect-17703-01/